Jeremykasper197/1/README.md

-The economic theories of mercantilism dominated European economic thought in the 17th century, advocating for state intervention in the economy to promote national wealth and power.
+The rise of maritime trade routes, such as the Silk Road, Spice Route, and Transatlantic Slave Trade, facilitated the exchange of goods and cultures between distant regions of the world.